Josip Metzger: Interwar separatism

 After the defeat of the Austro-Hungarian empire, the State of Slovenes, Croats and Serbs declared independence on 1 October 1918, however on 1 December 1918, Regent Alexander announced the union of the Kingdom of Serbia with the State of Slovenes, Croats and Serbs to form the Kingdom of Serbs, Croats and Slovenes.

 On 5 December 1918, Metzger led a minor revolt of Croat soldiers in Zagreb, contemporaneously with other regional uprisings, and continued to lead action into 1919 as commander of the Hungarian-based Croatian Legion, the small paramilitary wing of the Croatian Committee.

 Metzger was arrested several times, including for his participation in the so-called Diamantstein affair (Afera Diamantstein) of 1919.
 Acquitted on 7 April 1920, he fled to the Hungarian border village of Vízvár, and distributed political leaflets in the neighbouring Yugoslav Medjimurje region.

 Metzger worked for the Hungarian Defense Ministry.
 During 1930, Metzger, then a Hungarian intelligence officer, engaged with other members of the Party of Rights in organisation of proto-Ustaše activity among Croats in towns along the border of the Kingdom of Yugoslavia.

 Metzger's German descent was a rarity among the small number of pre-World War II Ustaše members, given the Ustaše's racialist principals.
-He was allegedly one of the organisers of the 1934 assassination in Marseilles of King Alexander I of Yugoslavia.
+He was allegedly one of the organisers of the 1934 assassination in Marseille of King Alexander I of Yugoslavia.